-An employee survey is a relatively easy, effective way to get a deeper understanding of your organization’s passions and find which are most relatable to your business goals.
+You need to provide your employee’s passion with purpose.
+A simple survey is enough to get a deeper understanding of the organization's passions and find which are most relatable to your business goals.

 Planning Your ERG Roadmap

-With your business case made and employee survey complete, you are ready to apply the overarching strategy to a tactical roadmap for building, launching, and growing your ERGs.
+With your business case made and materiality assessment complete, you are ready to apply the overarching strategy to a tactical roadmap for building, launching, and growing your ERGs.
 It can be helpful to split this into three key sections: People.
 Goals, and Actions.

-Just as your business case develops a strategic narrative around your program, you must ensure your ERG leader’s passions align with their ERG.
+Just as your business case developed a strategic narrative around your program, you must ensure your leader’s passions align with their ERGs.
 Ensure these executives are eager to support the cause and can dedicate the time to support the planning efforts.